 DoF reserves the right to require approval at ABC and FBC stages for individual non-PFI PPP cases.
 This may occur, for example, where the PPP is considered novel, contentious, repercussive or in some other sense significant.

 8.7 External consultancy business cases

 8.7.1 All proposals for the use of external consultants must be justified by a suitable business case.
-There are specific requirements for these business cases, as currently stated in FD(DFP)07/12.
-(See section 5 of the attachment to this FD letter).
+There are specific requirements for these business cases, as currently stated in an attachment to FD(DFP)07/12.
+(Updated on 16th October 2017, FD (DoF) 08/17 refers) ).
 This requires a full, but proportionate, business case to be completed for all external consultancy contracts expected to cost in total £10,000 or over.

 8.7.2 The business case should cover the following issues: